MrYsLab/python_banyan/docs/one_gpio_demos.md

 The bls command starts the Banyan Launcher server, and the -f option instructs bls to load the tk_r.csv specification file.

-You should see a tkinter window for the Raspberry Pi appear.
+You should see a Tkinter window for the Raspberry Pi appear.

 <img align="center" src="../images/tkinter_rpi.png">